 I pay by direct debit.
 Has anything changed on my new invoice?

 You can find your full direct debit details on the payment slip, which is located on page two of your invoice.
-To learn more about your new invoice watch our tutorials.

 General Invoice Questions

 My energy bill is higher than I expected.
 Why?

 There are a few reasons why your energy invoice may be higher than expected: